awkay/om-tutorial/README.md

 ## Devcard Tests!

 Devcards supports tests.
-When you run this example
+When you run this example, just access the cards via the UI described at the beginning of this doc.
+Tests are live and hot-pushed on edit.